perholmes/UnityAutoBundles/README.md

 * Just create a folder for all your assets.
 * Automatically generate Addressables and keep them synced.
-* Creates one .bundle file for each individual asset, resulting in your app only downloading or updating EXACTLY what it needs.
+* Creates one .bundle file for each asset, resulting in your only downloading or updating EXACTLY what it needs, reducing caching, bandwidth and storage dramatically.
-* Dramatically reduce storage and bandwidth usage, which is critical on mobile and great on desktop.
-Don't use a 5 GB cache on mobile when only 500 MB is needed.
+* Heavy dependency checking.
+Only bundles things that are references, and splits out assets that are used by multiple other assets.
-* Reduce your CDN storage with much smaller updates.
+* Creates the smallest number of bundles necessary to download only what's needed for each scene.
-* Don't manage everything in two places.
+* Allows you to force some assets to become addressable, even if they're unreferenced.
-* A hands-off approach to Addressables.
-No manual labeling or maintenance, just a giant bucket of assets, and the app downloads what it needs.
+* The goal is extreme automation.
+No babysitting.
+Just a giant bucket of assets, and the script does the right thing.

 # How does it work?